vapor-ware/kubetest/docs/markers.rst

     @pytest.mark.namespace(create=True, name=None)

-``namespace`` helps defining the way namespaces are handled for each test case.
+``namespace`` helps define the way namespaces are handled for each test case.

 Description
 ~~~~~~~~~~~

-Namespace configuration for this test.
+The ``namespace`` marker exposes some configuration to control how namespaces are handled
+by kubetest.

 By default a new namespace with a randomized name is created for each test case.
-Set ``create`` to False to not create any namespace.
+Set ``create`` to *False* to not create any namespace.
-Set ``name`` to a string to use give the namespace a specific name, or set to None to generate a unique name.
+Set ``name`` to a string to give the namespace a specific name, or set to *None*
+to use a randomized name.

-Note: When ``create`` is False, the objects created by test test are not automatically deleted
+Note: When ``create`` is *False*, the objects created inside the test and by the
+applymanifest/applymanifests markers are not automatically deleted.

 Examples
 ~~~~~~~~

 - Do not create a namespace for a given test

   .. code-block:: python